 To make the nachos healthier, substitute the tortilla chips with baked sweet potatoes, zucchini chips, raw banana chips, sweet potato chips, beetroot chips, etc. You can add more salsa, beans, and guacamole and reduce the quantity of sour cream and cheese.

-If kept for longer, the nachos will become soggy because of the toppings and won’t taste good.
-Instead, you can prep the ingredients such as tomato salsa, guacamole, etc, and store them in the fridge.
+If kept longer, the nachos will become soggy because of the toppings and won’t taste good.
+Instead, you can prep the ingredients, such as tomato salsa, guacamole, etc., and store them in the fridge.

 Assemble everything when you want to serve and bake them fresh.

 Tortilla chips are prepared with corn, which is naturally gluten-free.
-But you should always double-check the labels before buying any nacho chips until you are making them at home.
+But you should always double-check the labels before buying any nacho chips until you make them home.
 For a safer option, you can buy certified gluten-free nacho chips.
 Other ingredients used in this recipe are gluten-free too.

 This is always an issue while making loaded nachos.
-To avoid it always layers the nachos chips with a layer of shredded cheese and then add the extra toppings.
-The melted cheese cools down slightly making a layer between the chips and the topping and thus saving the nachos from turning soggy immediately.
+To avoid it, always layer the nachos chips with shredded cheese and add the extra toppings.
+The melted cheese cools down slightly, making a layer between the chips and the topping, thus saving the nachos from turning soggy immediately.

-To make these vegan, you can use vegan queso made with cashew nuts and nutritional yeast instead of cheese.
-It gives the nachos, a similar cheesy and creamy texture.
+To make vegan nachos, you can use vegan queso made with cashew nuts and nutritional yeast instead of cheese.
+It gives the nachos a similar cheesy and creamy texture.
 Other ingredients used in this recipe are vegan-friendly.

 You Might Also Like